Link Prospecting: How To Do It Like A Pro [+ Tested Strategies To Use]

 On the other hand, qualification focuses on prioritizing links based on metrics such as DA, DR, and traffic.

 Either way, we’ll focus solely on link prospecting.
-Nevertheless, we’ll include tips for qualification and outreach.
+Nevertheless, we’ll include tips for qualification and outreach campaigns.

 Up next, we’ll discuss the steps involved in effective link prospecting.